-We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
-Shares of Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480, Distinguishing Liabilities from Equity.
+Under this guidance, shares of Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Shares of conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
-At all other times, shares of Class A ordinary shares are classified as shareholders' equity.
 Our Class A ordinary shares features certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
+Accordingly, as of December 31, 2021 and 2020, 60,750,000 Class A ordinary shares subject to possible redemption is presented, at redemption value, as temporary equity, outside of the shareholders' equity section of our balance sheets.